 A and B roll are mixed to bring intensity to the output.
 As they are merged, the A roll continues to tell the information while B roll video cuts in to support what is being told.

-The B roll shooting is done carefully so that the storytelling process is not disturbed, and people receive the news without being distracted.
-There are different B roll ideas in the market that does the magic effectively without stealing the thunder from A roll.
+The B roll shooting is done carefully to not disturb the storytelling process, and people receive the news without being distracted.
+Different B roll ideas in the market do the magic effectively without stealing the thunder from A roll.
 In this section, we shall discuss why B-roll footage is essential.

 Compelling and Engaging Videos